-The infamous Daikiretto (大キレット) from Shinhotaka is a difficult 2-3 day hike in the Northern Alps.
-The traverse is best approached from Minamidake and should only be attempted in good weather and in the main season from July to September.
-This hike is very exposed and requires scramble and climbing skills.
+The infamous Daikiretto from Shinhotaka is a difficult 2-3 day climb in the Northern Alps.
+The traverse is best approached from Minamidake and should only be attempted in good weather and in the main season from July to September once all the snow is melted.
+This trail is very exposed and requires scramble and climbing skills.
 If you're up for the challenge you'll be rewarded with amazing views and some really fun climbing.

 Access